 - How will my portfolio function to further my career?

-Maybe you’re a designer who loves tech and has been lucky to work on a few tech projects but would love to do more.
+Maybe you’re a graphic designer who loves tech and you’d love to work with more tech companies.
 Or you're a concert photographer and you're looking to make a photography portfolio.
-Your portfolio should be geared towards the potential clients and new projects you want to take on.
+Whatever your interests are, your portfolio should be geared towards the potential clients and new projects you want to take on.